They will call them “The Holy People,

 and the glory of the Lord is shining upon you.

 and over you, his glory shall be seen.

 3 Nations will come to your light,

 and kings to the radiance of your dawn.

-4 “Lift up your eyes all around, and see:
+4 “Lift up your eyes all around and see:

-They come to you.
+they all gather together and come to you.

 Your sons will come from far away,

 and your daughters will be carried in arms.